memeflix-open-source/memeflix/readme.md

-{#ifbranch main}
-This is the Main branch, the development branch of Memeflix.
-Feel free to contribute by submitting pull requests or opening issues.
-If you are developing plugins, please check the stable branch for the latest stable version of the plugin API.
-{/ifbranch}

 # About
 Memeflix is an open-source social media platform for watching and sharing funny video memes.
 The project is designed to support creators, and make people laugh.